State crime profile · 2024

 Mississippi Crime Rates: Safest & Most Dangerous Cities

-Crime data for 63 cities and 43 counties in Mississippi (MS), ranked from safest to most dangerous.
-Data from 307 law enforcement agencies.
+Crime data for 63 cities and 43 counties in Mississippi (MS), ranked safest to most dangerous from 307 reporting agencies.

 Mississippi (MS) reported 4,201 violent crimes and 28,036 property crimes in 2024, based on FBI Uniform Crime Reporting (UCR) Program submissions from 307 law enforcement agencies.
 That translates to a statewide violent crime rate of 142.7 per 100,000 residents and a property crime rate of 952.6 per 100,000 against a reporting population of 2,943,045.
 The PlainCrime dataset indexes 63 Mississippi cities and 43 counties, each with their own detail pages and local crime figures drawn from FBI UCR Tables 8 and 10.